Doringber/pango-automation-interview-questions-mobile/README.md

   - Configure the mobile app to display temperature in Celsius.
 - **Comparative Temperature Analysis**
   - Select at least 20 cities to test.
-  - Compare the mobile app’s temperature readings with the OpenWeatherMap API responses for the same cities.
+  - Compare the mobile app’s temperature readings with the OpenWeatherMap API (can use API Endpoint: `https://api.openweathermap.org/data/2.5/weather?id={city id}&appid={API key}`) responses for the same cities.
   - Insert both sets of data (Mobile App and API) into the same database used in previous tests.
 - **Reporting**
   - Generate a concise report highlighting any cities where there is a discrepancy between the Mobile App and the API temperature data.